polifonia-project/folk_ngram_analysis/README.md

 - Targeting the goals of [Polifonia](https://polifonia-project.eu) WP3, FoNN contains tools to extract feature sequence data, extract musical patterns, and detect similarity within a symbolic music corpus.
 Although some of FoNN's functionality is tailored to Western European folk music, the software can be used on any corpus in a compatible symbolic representation format (MIDI, ABC Notation, **kern, MusicXML, or any other format compatible with the [music21](http://web.mit.edu/music21/) Python library).

 The repo contains a fully functional work-in-progress version of the software, along with two test music datasets: the Meertens Annotated Corpus (MTC-ANN) of Dutch folk songs and The Session corpus of Irish traditional folk dance tunes.
-Three demo notebooks are supplied in ```./notebooks``` directory.
+Three demo notebooks are supplied in ```./FoNN/notebooks``` directory.
 These demos illustrate FoNN's feature extraction, pattern extraction, and similarity search tools as applied to the MTC-ANN corpus:

-- [feature_extraction_demo.ipynb](https://github.com/polifonia-project/folk_ngram_analysis/blob/master/notebooks/feature_extraction_demo.ipynb): Reads the symbolic MTC-ANN music corpus from **kern format; extracts feature sequence data and writes to csv at ```./mtc_ann_corpus/feature_sequence_data```
+- [feature_extraction_demo.ipynb](https://github.com/polifonia-project/folk_ngram_analysis/blob/master/notebooks/feature_extraction_demo.ipynb): Reads the symbolic MTC-ANN music corpus from **kern format; extracts feature sequence data and writes to csv at ```./FoNN/mtc_ann_corpus/feature_sequence_data```
 - [pattern_extraction_demo.ipynb](https://github.com/polifonia-project/folk_ngram_analysis/master/notebooks/pattern_extraction_demo.ipynb): Reads the feature sequence data outputted by the above notebook, extracts unique feature patterns and counts their occurrences per tune across the corpus.
-Writes output to ```./mtc_ann_corpus/pattern_corpus```.
+Writes output to ```./FoNN/mtc_ann_corpus/pattern_corpus```.
-- [similarity_search_demo.ipynb](https://github.com/polifonia-project/folk_ngram_analysis/blob/master/notebooks/similarity_search_demo.ipynb): Using the data outputted by the notebook above, this demo detects similar tunes across the corpus for a user-selected query tune via FoNN's three novel pattern-based similarity metrics.
+- [similarity_search_demo.ipynb](https://github.com/polifonia-project/folk_ngram_analysis/blob/master/notebooks/similarity_search_demo.ipynb): Using the data outputted by the notebook above, for a user-selectable query tune, this demo detects similar tunes across the corpus   via FoNN's three novel pattern-based similarity metrics.
+Writes output to ```./FoNN/mtc_ann_corpus/similarity_results```

 NOTE: Deliverable 3.4 of the Polifonia project describes the context and research informing development of these tools.
 It will be published on [Cordis](https://cordis.europa.eu/project/id/101004746/it) later this year (2023).